-Follitropin beta (Injection)
+Follitropin beta (By injection)

 Follitropin Beta (fol-i-TROE-pin BAY-ta)